-You will design something that allows you to use a cabouchon (or curved face and flat backed gemstone) for setting in a bezel setting or a claw setting.
+You will design something that allows you to use a cabochon (or curved face and flat backed gemstone) or a cut faceted stone for setting in a bezel setting or a claw setting.
 As part of your class you will choose your stone with us from a very good selection of amethysts, turquoise moonstones, rose quartz, garnets and funky things in mother of pearl and druzy crystals and apply the gemstone to your design.
+Now if you are a fast learner and have a knack for this, you could probably make an additional piece (not a guarantee - its on you and your learning speed!)

-This class is a FULL DAY CLASS; learning about the properties of silver and soldering, filing, annealing and sawing in the morning session... along with designing your piece on paper and making a mock up as either a pendant or a ring, you decide!
+learn about the properties of silver, about soldering, filing, annealing and sawing in the morning session... along with designing your piece on paper and making a mock up as either a pendant or a ring, you decide!
+In the afternoon you will set your stone, polish and finish and get ready for photos!
+Because you will want to take lots!

 What is "Bezel" setting?

 The earliest known technique of attaching stones to jewellery was "Bezel Setting".
 A bezel is a strip of metal bent into the shape and size of the stone on top of a small internal soldered frame in silver and then soldered to the piece of jewellery.
 Then the stone is inserted into the bezel and the metal rubbed or “pushed” over the stone, holding it in place.
-This method works well for either cabochon (round topped and flat bottomed) or faceted (cut faced) stones and this is what we will concentrate on in this workshop for it's more simplistic approach.
+This method works well for either cabochon (round topped and flat bottomed) or faceted (cut faced) stones.
+Watching it come to life is fabulous.

 What is Claw setting?

-We want you to be able to create something quickly and walk away feeling like you were able to accomplish it with little or no stress and plenty of time to learn.
+We want you to be able to create something beautiful and walk away feeling like you were able to accomplish it with little or no stress and plenty of time to learn.
+You never know....you may become a jeweller!

-If you want to make a more complicated piece or pieces we suggest taking the 2 day workshop.
+If you want to make a more complicated piece or pieces we suggest taking 2 days and really getting stuck in!

 What is included on the day: